microsoftgraph/msgraph-sample-aspnet-core/tutorial/05-add-ms-graph.md

 <!-- markdownlint-disable MD002 MD041 -->

-In this demo you will incorporate Microsoft Graph into the application.
+In this section you will incorporate Microsoft Graph into the application.
 For this application, you will use the [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to make calls to Microsoft Graph.

 ## Get calendar events from Outlook